 Officer Development Program Committee

 There shall be an Officer Development Program (ODP) Committee composed of the following positions or their designees: Fire Chief, Assistant Fire Chief, Training Chief, Battalion Chief, Fire Marshal, and a representative from the ASSOCIATION.
 The Committee is directed to study, formulate, substantiate, recommend and oversee the training/educational program for the Officer Development Program.
 Decisions made by the committee shall be by consensus.
-If parties are unable to reach consensus, then the matter shall exit the Committee and each party will retain its initial rights and/or obligations related to the matter.
+If parties are unable to reach consensus, then the matter shall exit the Committee and each party will retain its initial rights and obligations related to the matter.

 Engineer Development Program (EDP) Committee

 There shall be an Engineer Development Program (EDP) Committee composed of the following positions or their designees: Fire Chief, Assistant Fire Chief, Training Chief, Battalion Chief and Fire Marshal and a representative from the Association.
 The Committee is directed to study, formulate, substantiate, recommend, and oversee the training/educational program for the Engineer Development Program.
 Decisions made by the committee shall be by consensus.
-If parties are unable to reach consensus, then the matter shall exit the Committee and each party will retain its initial rights and/or obligations related to the matter.
+If parties are unable to reach consensus, then the matter shall exit the Committee and each party will retain its initial rights and obligations related to the matter.

 ARTICLE X – Crisis Response Unit (CRU)